You’ll have the same expression as Fry from Futurama after you realize the importance of using the best VPN for torrenting.

 What are the major differences between a paid versus free VPN for torrenting?
 Here’s a quick comparison:

-- Pricing — Paid VPNs come at a range of price depending on the package duration while free VPNs are literally free, with some offering partially-free subscriptions.
+- Pricing — Paid VPN services for torrenting come at a range of price depending on the package duration while free VPNs are literally free, with some offering partially-free subscriptions.
 While it is always nice to get and use free stuff, do bear in mind that there may be some cons and restrictions.

 - Security — Security is usually something free VPNs lack…not that they are to be blamed since the software is free.
 A lot of free VPNs only offer Point-to-Point Tunneling Protocol (PPTP), the less secure tunneling protocol compared to paid VPNs, which usually offer a mix of OpenVPN, Layer 2 Tunnel Protocol (L2TP) and IPsec protocols.